Improving the $\frac{1}{3}-\frac{2}{3}$ Conjecture for Width Two Posets: Path-Counting Interpretation of Linear Extensions

-We will often consider the path $\partial S$ along the border of $S$, from the top left corner to bottom right corner of our grid diagram.
+We will often consider the path $\partial S$ along the border of $S$, from the bottom left corner to top right corner of our grid diagram.
 From this path $S$ can be reconstructed.
 It is a path which stays between $R$ and $B$, by Proposition~\ref{prop:s-young}.
 An example is shown in Figure~\ref{fig:grid}. $\partial S$ will be denoted by a dotted arrow in all figures.